ibm-cloud-docs/watson-assistant/duplicate-action.md

 # Duplicating an action
 {: #duplicate-action}

+Before you duplicate an action, refer to [Understanding extension matching](/docs/watson-assistant?topic=watson-assistant-understanding-extension-matching).

 You can duplicate an action to reuse information in a new action.
 When you duplicate an action, the new action includes everything except example phrases.